venice1200/MiSTer_SNAC2IEC/README.md

 # MiSTer_SNAC2IEC
-Inspired from the [SNAC Accessory Converter](https://github.com/blue212/SNAC) I created together with dtimber this little Adapter PCB.
+Inspired from the [SNAC Accessory Converter](https://github.com/blue212/SNAC) and the IEC Support of the C64 Core I created together with dtimber this little Adapter PCB.
-The Adapter converts the MiSTer FPGA User Port (Serial IO/SNAC) into a Commodore IEC/CBM (Serial) Bus Port to use it with compatible Cores.
+The Adapter converts the MiSTer FPGA User Port (Serial IO) into a Commodore IEC/CBM (Serial) Bus Port.
+Use it with compatible Cores.

 I know there are better and faster ways to load a game into a MiSTer's Core, but this is fun 🚀.